David H. Long: Early life and education

 Long received his BA in mathematics from Hartwick College in 1983.
 He received a master's degree in 1989 in finance from Boston College.
 In 1985 Long was hired by Liberty Mutual Insurance Group as a financial analyst in National Accounts.

 Career

 Long started with Liberty Mutual in 1985 and has held positions in areas of underwriting and financial, mergers and acquisitions, international operations, and commercial markets during the thirty-three years he has been with the company.
 Among his titles are president, executive vice presidents, of Commercial Markets; and chief operating officer in National Markets.
 He is also a founding member of Liberty Mutual Agency Corporation.
 He was an active participant in the company’s acquisition of Golden Eagle, Peerless Insurance, Summit, Colorado Casualty and Indiana Insurance.
 He retired at the end of 2022.
 In January 2023, Timothy M. Sweeney took over as President & CEO.
+In April 2025, Long resigned as Chairman and Director.